-Another is Mysticism: Contemporary and Classical Pathways to the Infinite.
+Another forthcoming publication is Mysticism: Contemporary and Classical Pathways to the Infinite.
 This is a compilation of eight writings on contemporary and classical spirituality that were originally delivered as lectures at the Friends of the Spirit study group in Northern California.
 These writings have been thoroughly revised, expanded, updated, and in some cases re-referenced for this new edition, to be published in due course.

 A number of prominent persons have enthusiastically endorsed Mysticism: Contemporary and Classical Pathways to the Infinite: